Leslie Dam: History

+On 21 October 2001, sculpltures of Patrick Leslie and his wife Kate Leslie were unveiled as part of the Centenary of Federation Celebrations and as a tribute to pioneering women.

+In 2008, SunWater began a dam spillway capacity upgrade program to ensure a consistently high level of safety for the dams under their control, including the Leslie Dam.

 On the night of 5 January 2011, the dam spilled for the first time in more than two decades.
 All seven floodgates were opened.
 The resulting high waters in Sandy Creek closed the Cunningham Highway.
-The following day SunWater reduced the release rate after requests by Warwick's mayor.
+The following day SunWater reduced the release rate after requests by Warwick's mayor, Ron Bellingham.

+Attractions

+Two sculptures of Patrie Leslie and his wife Kate Leslie are located near the dam wall.

 Fishing

 A Stocked Impoundment Permit is required to fish in the dam.